haolingdong-msft/metrics-advisor-poc/archboard.md

 ## Add models/utils/other manual codes to the project

 Developers can add customized manual codes to the project, e.g. models and utils.
 Those manual codes need to pass arch board review.
-For this experiment, for convenient purpose.
+In this experiment, as MA is released and we already have our target SDK.
+For convenient purpose.
 I put all the manual classes from existing released code (target grow up codes) to this POC using the same namespace with the existing code.
 I did not change any of those code.

 Git commit for manual codes: